-com.iona.security.is2adapter.krb5.IS2ServerKrb5LoginModule It supports the same module options as the Kerberos login module.
+It supports the same module options as the Kerberos login module.

-Note: This proprietary login module is deprecated, because it is not compatible with the more recent versions of Sun's Java platform (J2SE/JDK 1.5 and up).
-It was originally provided in order to fix a bug in Sun's Kerberos login module (the login module makes an unnecessary call to the KDC when accepting an AP REQ token).
+Note: This proprietary login module is deprecated, because it is not compatible with the more recent versions of the Java platform (J2SE/JDK 1.5 and up).
+It was originally provided in order to fix a bug in the Kerberos login module (the login module makes an unnecessary call to the KDC when accepting an AP_REQ token).